 A mortgage loan originator is an individual who, for compensation or gain, or in the expectation of compensation or gain, takes a residential mortgage loan application or offers or negotiates terms of a residential mortgage loan.

-A residential mortgage loan means any loan primarily for personal, family or household use that is secured by a mortgage, deed of trust, or other equivalent consensual security interest on a dwelling which contains 1 to 4 residential units.
-Dwelling includes an individual condominium unit, cooperative unit, mobile home and trailer if it is used as a residence.
+A residential mortgage loan means any loan primarily for personal, family or household use that is secured by a mortgage, deed of trust, or other equivalent consensual security interest on a dwelling which contains one to four residential units.
+Dwelling includes an individual condominium unit, cooperative unit, mobile home and trailer, if it is used as a residence.

 Who is required to have this license?